United States • Born on July 20th

 Mikala joined Watsi on December 23rd, 2021.
-Six months ago, Mikala joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mikala's most recent donation traveled 8,200 miles to support Nimo, a 3-year-old girl from Ethiopia, to fund life-changing surgery to heal her birth condition.
+One year ago, Mikala joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mikala's most recent donation traveled 8,500 miles to support Mohamed, an outgoing kid from Kenya, to fund clubfoot repair surgery.

 Nimo is a 3 year old girl, living with her grandmother in Ethiopia.
 When she was just a few months old, Nimo's parents gave her to her grandmother, as with four other children already at home and Nimo's medical condition, they were unable to take care of Nimo.
 Nimo's grandmother, who has a small business, was already supporting four other people, so she shared that it is hard for them to survive from day to day.
 Nimo was born with a congenital malformation, that led to a blockage in her intestines.
 At first, when Nimo began to show signs of this condition, her family didn't have the funds to take her to the hospital.
 By the time someone provided funds so that Nimo could get to the hospital, she was weak and underweight from malnourishment.
 An emergency colostomy was performed, and over time, Nimo gained strength, and is now able to run and play with her friends.
 However, she still has multiple issues that require medical attention and additional surgery to help her fully heal.
 Nimo is scheduled to undergo surgery to correct her condition on July 5th, at BethanyKids Myungsung Christian Medical Centre.
 Our medical partner, African Mission Healthcare, is requesting $1,500 to cover the total cost of Nimo's procedure and care.
 After her recovery, Nimo will no longer experience bowel dysfunction, or be at risk of developing related health complications in the future.
 Nimo's grandmother says: “When she heals, I will go to my home and celebrate with my family. ”